 Partner, NewSchools Venture Fund

 Deborah McGriff, Ph.D. is a partner with the NewSchools Venture Fund in San Francisco, California.
-She focuses primarily on quality teaching, investment strategy, and assists with management of portfolio ventures.
-Previously, Ms. McGriff worked as the Executive Vice President and Chief Relationship Officer of Edison Schools.
-Deborah was the first public school superintendent to join Edison Schools in 1993.
-She held numerous positions at the company, including President of Edison Teachers College and Executive Vice President of Charter Schools.
-Prior to Edison, Deborah served as the first female general superintendent of the 200,000-student Detroit Public Schools where she successfully opened 25 schools of choice and expanded decentralization.
+Dr. McGriff focuses primarily on quality teaching, investment strategy, and assists with management of portfolio ventures.
+Previously, Dr. McGriff worked as the Executive Vice President and Chief Relationship Officer of Edison Schools.
+She was the first public school superintendent to join Edison Schools in 1993.
+At Edison, she held numerous positions, including President of Edison Teachers College and Executive Vice President of Charter Schools.
+Prior to Edison, Dr. McGriff served as the first female general superintendent of the 200,000-student Detroit Public Schools where she successfully opened 25 schools of choice and expanded decentralization.
 Crain’s Detroit Business named her newsmaker of the year for 1992.
 Before that, she was the first female assistant superintendent in Cambridge, Massachusetts, and the first female deputy superintendent in Milwaukee, Wisconsin.
-McGriff is a former President of the Education Industry Association and both a founder and national board member of the Black NAPCS for Educational Options.
-She received a B.A. degree from Norfolk State University, an M.A. degree from Queens College and Ph.D. from Fordham University.
+Dr. McGriff is a former President of the Education Industry Association and both a founder and national board member of the Black NAPCS for Educational Options.

 Managing Director, Doris & Donald Fisher Fund

 Christopher Nelson is the Managing Director of the Doris & Donald Fisher Fund, a San Francisco-based philanthropy created by Doris and Donald Fisher, founders of the Gap, Inc. The Fund seeks to leverage change in K-12 public education, especially in schools serving disadvantaged students, by making strategic investments in organizations whose products or services bolster student academic achievement, foster choice and competition in schooling, or otherwise expand the public’s ability to provide a high quality education to all students.
-Chris manages the Fund’s portfolio of philanthropic investments and directs the Fund’s policy initiatives and research and advocacy efforts in California and nationwide.
-Prior to joining the Doris & Donald Fisher Fund, Chris spent six years as a litigator at Keker & Van Nest in San Francisco where he specialized in complex business litigation, intellectual property matters, state and federal government investigations, and white collar criminal defense.
-Chris serves on the Board of Directors of the California Charter Schools Association, the membership and professional organization serving charter public schools in California.
-Chris received a B.A. from Duke University and a J.D. from Duke University School of Law.
+Mr. Nelson manages the Fund’s portfolio of philanthropic investments and directs the Fund’s policy initiatives and research and advocacy efforts in California and nationwide.
+Prior to joining the Doris & Donald Fisher Fund, Mr. Nelson spent six years as a litigator at Keker & Van Nest in San Francisco where he specialized in complex business litigation, intellectual property matters, state and federal government investigations, and white collar criminal defense.
+Mr. Nelson also serves on the Board of Directors of the California Charter Schools Association, the membership and professional organization serving charter public schools in California.

 President and CEO, California Charter Schools Association

 Jed Wallace serves as the President and CEO of the California Charter Schools Association (CCSA), a membership organization supporting the state's 982 charter schools serving more than 412,000 students.
-Jed began his career in public education as a teacher at Hooper Avenue Elementary School, a 2,000-student school in South-Central Los Angeles.
+Mr. Wallace began his career in public education as a teacher at Hooper Avenue Elementary School, a 2,000-student school in South-Central Los Angeles.
 Serving there for seven years, he established a successful school-within-the-school that became the basis for an effort to convert Hooper Avenue to charter status.
 He later worked in the Office of the Superintendent at San Diego City Schools where, among other duties, he was responsible for the oversight of the District's 22 charter schools.
-Before coming to CCSA, Jed served as the Chief Operating Officer of High Tech High, where he oversaw all operational and financial aspects of the organization.
+Before coming to CCSA, Mr. Wallace served as the Chief Operating Officer of High Tech High, where he oversaw all operational and financial aspects of the organization.
 During his tenure, High Tech High grew from one school serving 400 students into eight schools serving more than 3,000 students.
-Jed received a Bachelor's degree in the Science of Foreign Service from Georgetown University, an MFA in playwriting from UCLA, and an MBA from the Kellogg School of Management at Northwestern University.

 President, Academica Corporation

 Fernando Zulueta is the President of Academica Corporation, one of the nation's most successful charter school service and support organizations.
 He is Chairman of the Florida Charter School Review Panel and founding Board Member of the Florida Consortium of Charter Schools.
 Mr. Zulueta has helped establish numerous high performing charter schools that have been recognized on local, state, and national levels for their achievements.
 For example, Somerset Academy was selected by DigitalCities.com as "the Best Elementary School" in Florida and identified by the Washington-based Education Trust among those schools in the nation that are challenging the myth that minority students cannot perform as well their non-minority peers.
-Mr. Zulueta graduated Summa Cum Laude and first in his class with a major in Public Accounting at the University of Miami School of Business and was the Reid Scholar at the University of Miami School of Law, where he served on Law Review and from which he graduated with Honors.
 He has received numerous awards for his work with charter schools including the "Cervantes Award" sponsored by Nova Southeastern University for his contributions toward excellence in the education of Hispanic students.